lauranemarco/lauranemarco.github.io/index.md

 ### What you can find here
 In [Projects](https://lauranemarco.github.io/projects/), you can find my past and current research projects.

 In [Blog](https://lauranemarco.github.io/blog/), I plan to write more informal posts on topics I am interested in.
 This is more aimed at a general audience.

 ### Contact me
-Email me at: name.surname at epfl.ch
+✉️Email me at: name.surname at epfl.ch

-Visit me in INF239 on the EPFL campus.
+📍Visit me in INF239 on the EPFL campus.